 To better understand it, let’s break it down.

-We begin our workflow Request-Response workflow with a variable that will be responsible to catch our failed iterations.
+We begin our workflow Request-Response workflow with a variable that will be responsible to catching our failed iterations.

 Then let’s say that we receive an array like this: